 The summary of findings' second takeaway is that Facebook consistently wanted to link "access to friends data to the financial value of the developers' relationship with [the company]."

-The company also pushed back on this point, characterizing the emails as "cherrypicked" and adding: "Instead of requiring developers to buy advertising – we ultimately settled on a model where developers did not need to purchase advertising to access APIs and we continued to provide the developer platform for free."
+The company led by CEO Mark Zuckerberg also pushed back on this point, characterizing the emails as "cherrypicked" and adding: "Instead of requiring developers to buy advertising – we ultimately settled on a model where developers did not need to purchase advertising to access APIs and we continued to provide the developer platform for free."

 Facebook's thoughts about its competitors and potential rivals can also be seen in the internal emails, an approach which Collins labels "aggressive."

 That approach allegedly included using Onavo, an Israeli analytics company Facebook bought in 2013, to conduct global surveys of mobile app usage to determine whether or not Facebook should be threatened by rivals or consider acquiring them — as it did in the case of Instagram and WhatsApp.